robvanuden/web/source/index.md

         <ol class="definition">
           <li>A cross-platform <a href="https://martinfowler.com/articles/continuousIntegration.html#AutomateTheBuild">build automation</a> system with C# DSL.</li>
           <li>An approach to embrace existing IDE tooling.</li>
-          <li>A state where every developer in a team is able to manage and change the build.</li>
+          <li>A state where everyone in a team is able to manage and change the build.</li>
         </ol>
         <p>
         <a class="btn btn-default btn-md" href="/getting-started.html" role="button">Read more</a>